zeiss-microscopy/OAD/Machine_Learning/README.md

 ---

-# ZEN and arivis Cloud - Open Ecosystem for Integrated Machine Learning Workflows
+# ZEISS - Open Ecosystem for Integrated Machine Learning Workflows

 The [ZEN blue], [ZEN core] and [arivis Pro] software together with and the [arivis Cloud] platform offer various tools and solutions to integrate machine learning methods and Deep learning into image processing and analysis workflows.